outfrost/deckswipe/README.md

 ![Screen capture of the game running on Android](screencap-android.gif)

+## Development

+DeckSwipe has reached alpha stage.
+I (@outfrost) have currently suspended my works on the project due to other commitments.
+If anyone would like to take this opportunity to play around in an existing project, improve upon it and learn in the process, please feel free to fork and pull request.

 ## Builds

-Weekly builds are available in the GitHub Releases section.
+~~Weekly~~ builds are available in the GitHub Releases section.

 ## License